takamanu/mobile_aplikasi_fashion/README.md

 ## Support

-For any issues or questions regarding AgroConnect, please [submit an issue](https://github.com/Afansyarifudin/AgroConnect/issues).
+For any issues or questions regarding AIFash, please [submit an issue](https://github.com/Afansyarifudin/AIFash/issues).
 We will do our best to address it in a timely manner.

 ## License

-AgroConnect is released under the [MIT License](https://opensource.org/licenses/MIT).
+AIFash is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this software.

 ## Acknowledgments

-We would like to thank all the contributors who have helped make AgroConnect a valuable resource for the agricultural community.
+We would like to thank all the contributors who have helped make AIFash a valuable resource for the agricultural community.

 ## About

-AgroConnect mobile is developed and maintained by [AgroConnect Bangkit Team].
+AIFash mobile is developed and maintained by [AIFash Bangkit Team].
 Connect with us on [GitHub] for updates and announcements.